expo/expo/docs/pages/guides/authentication.md

 - Your app needs to conform to the URI scheme matching your bundle identifier.
   - _Standalone_: Automatically added, do nothing.
   - _Bare workflow_: Run `npx uri-scheme add <your bundle id> --ios`
-- To test this you can:
+- To test this for managed apps, run a build: `expo build:ios`.
-  1. Eject to bare: `expo eject` and run `yarn ios`
-  2. Create a custom client: `expo client:ios`
-  3. Build a production IPA: `expo build:ios`
 - Whenever you change the values in `app.json` you'll need to rebuild the native app.

-#### Android Native
+#### Standalone Android apps

-This can only be used in Standalone, and bare workflow apps.
+This can only be used in standalone and bare workflow apps.
 This method cannot be used in the Expo Go app.

 [Create a new Google Client ID][c-google] that will be used with `androidClientId`.